lulzzz/datalayer/docs/docs/who/index.md

 ![Adoption](/images/datalayer/adoption.svg "Adoption")

-## User Categories
+## Big Data Science Users

-Datalayer targets 3 categories of users who will create and use cost effective clusters of size they need without prior IT skills.
+Datalayer targets 3 types of users who will create and use cost effective clusters of size they need without prior IT skills.

 1. Standalone Data Scientists.
 2. Small to medium analytics teams of data-driven business.